domroutley/guest_lecture_april_2020/README.md

-# Terraform to deploy a Windows ADO build agent
+# Terraform to deploy a test VM

 ## Naming standards